 He read English at Cambridge, especially the novel, and was involved in the early days of the Arvon Foundation and its sanely asserted virtue of enabling the aspiring writer to live full-time with the imagination in an inspirational house.

 This lit a desire in him to write a novel, and, seriously moved by D H Lawrence’s writings on Italy in both fiction and letters, he and his wife went to live and work there for nearly four years, and in Catalan France for one, during the 1970s.
 The stimulus of living full-time with another language felt formative and indelible.
 It led to Dante.
 He did a prose version of Dante’s Inferno in 1977 and a new verse-and-prose translation of Dante’s La Vita Nuova commissioned by BBC Radio Drama in 1989.
 In April 2013 he read the original Italian at Poet in the City’s celebration of Dante at Southwark Cathedral.
+Since returning from Italy in 1980, he has worked as an interpreter in Italian and as a translator from Italian and French, including an Encyclopaedia of Opera and books on the Symphony, the Sonata, Federico Fellini, and Edgar Degas.

 Graham’s freelance work as writer, deviser, interviewer and presenter with BBC Radio Three lasted for twenty-five years until 2015 and is described in the Archive here.
 He also broadcast on Radio 4, the World Service, and the Italian Service.